 - Flexible Authorization and Routing.

 - Conversion to STANAG 4406 messaging using MIXER and to ACP127 as described in the M-Switch ACP127 page.

 Key Benefits of M-Switch SMTP

-The M-Switch has many functions, which are described below.
+Notable strengths of M-Switch SMTP are described below.
 Reasons why this product may be of particular interest include: